 We intend in FIG Commission 1 to build on the growing interest generated initially in KL in 2014, then Sofia in 2015, New Zealand in 2016, Helsinki 2017 and the International Ethics Standards Coalition of over 110 professional bodies globally who have now come together on this topic, to hold a workshop in Istanbul to hear updates from countries and their representatives about real life examples of ethical issues they face as surveyors in their geographies.

-This will help the FIG Commission 1 Working Group ensure the new FIG Ethics Code, which is a major feature of the workplan for 2014-18, can comfortably be replaced by the International Ethics Standard published in late 2016, and we can start to work on the guidance material which we think member associations and surveyors around the world
+This insight will help the FIG Commission 1 Working Group ensure the new FIG Ethics Code, which is a major feature of the workplan for 2014-18, will adopt the International Ethics Standard published in late 2016.